rmDitch/reMarkable-year-week-tasks-planner/README.md

 V2 - Flipped Cornell style Task sheets to give a larger space at the top, for working on the current task.

-Migrating from previous versions posted on reddit can be done by just copying a whole page of writing from the old week view, and pasting in to this new versions.
+Migrating from previous versions posted can be done by just copying a whole page of writing, and pasting in to newer versions.
 Spacing will match.